Membership Strategy

 Membership is the new Real Estate.

-Choose your Tribe before you choose your home.
+Secure your club allocation before you choose your home.

 White clubhouse building overlooking a golf green with sand bunkers and a water hazard in the foreground.